Cottage | 1 bedrooms | sleeps 2

-|Size:||Sleeps up to 2, 1 bedroom|
+|Size||Sleeps up to 2, 1 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

 |Family friendly||Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, CD player|
+|General||Central heating, TV, CD player|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Cooker, Microwave, Fridge|
+|Utilities||Cooker, Microwave, Fridge|

-|Furniture:||Double beds (1), Dining seating for 4, Lounge seating for 2|
+|Furniture||Double beds (1), Dining seats for 4, Lounge seats for 2|

 Bedlinen and towels for two are included in rates.